stevenpbachman/RedList_Challenges/Methods.md

     described.nonvert = described.vasc.plants.niclughadha2016 + described.fungi + described.inverts

     # proportion described invertebrates, plants and fungi species that have been Red Listed
-    prop.nonverts.RL = all.RL.nonverts/described.nonvert
+    prop.nonverts.RL = all.RL.nonverts/described.nonvert*100

-**Proportion of vertebrates described that have been Red Listed = 2.7**
+**Proportion of invertebrates described that have been Red Listed = 2.7%**

 ### 1.2 Growing the Red List - vascular plants as a case study